D491675881/BYR-Navi/README.md

 - UNIX/Linux Shell Script

 ## Share the Love
-I've put a lot of time and effort into making **BYR-Navi** awesome.
+I've put a lot of time and effort into making **NSD-Navi** awesome.
 If you love it, you can buy me a coffee.
 Every cup helps!
 I promise it will be a good investment.